geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 </span>
 </div>

-Typically, and in this article, The trust region itself is a multidimensional ellipsoid.
+Typically, and in this article, the trust region itself is a multidimensional ellipsoid.

 # 3 Least Squares Minimization

-For least squares minimization we are concerned with minizing, you guessed it, a sum of squares:
+For least squares minimization we are concerned with minimizing, you guessed it, a sum of squares:

 $$f(\boldsymbol{x}) = \frac{1}{2}\sum_{i=1}^{m} r_i(\boldsymbol{x})^2 = \frac{1}{2} \lVert \boldsymbol{r}(\boldsymbol{x})\rVert^2 \tag{5} \label{f-lsqr},$$